cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town.
-Check out our delicious menu.
+We are committed to serving the best coffee and pastries in town.
+Our cozy atmosphere is perfect for a quick caffeine fix or a leisurely cup of coffee with friends.

 ## Menu
 - Espresso